 Breathing is something many people don’t think about.
 Breathing is something many of us do on autopilot.
 Incorrect breathing can really mess up your health, sleep, mood, digestion, heart, nervous system, muscles, brain, and more.
 In this class, we will re-learn how to breathe and explore different breathing techniques: for stress, anxiety, eating disorders, migraines, panic attacks, and even weight management.
 This practice will benefit your health in ways that medications and more conventional medical therapies cannot, providing numerous health benefits beyond the standard respiration required to live.

-This class combines the ancient healing art of Qigong with Tai Chi elements.
+This class combines the ancient healing art of Qigong with Tai Chi elements and forms.
+It also can be either Qigong or Tai Chi class upon request.
 Qigong is an Internal Martial Arts system and basis of all martial arts.
+Tai Chi is a form of Qigong, it is originated from Qigong.
+Qigong was developed between 3000 and 5000 years ago; Tai Chi is only about 800 years old.
 Our energy-raising sequence will make you feel energized and refreshed on mental, spiritual and physical levels.
 The aim of Qigong: to promote the movement of Qi (Chi, life force energy) in the body.
 This is done by opening certain energy gates (points in the body), and stretching and twisting our energy channels.
 That is why Qigong is known to have an amazing healing effect on the functioning of all the internal organs and bodily systems.
 It’s truly an excellent psycho-physical practice which helps lower one’s blood pressure and cholesterol levels, and even if one has diabetes and she/he has been inactive.
 Qigong and Tai Chi have been shown to be beneficial for a number of medical conditions such as: arthritis, stroke, heart disease and heart failure, Parkinson’s disease, hypertension, breast cancer (and its side effects), low bone density, asthma, high and low blood pressure, and fatigue.
-Clinical studies reported the effectiveness of Qigong therapy in treating chronic arthritis patients where other treatments had failed to show any benefits.
+What is more, clinical studies reported the effectiveness of Qigong therapy in treating chronic arthritis patients where other treatments had failed to show any benefits.
 How amazing is that!

 Hatha – an umbrella term to describe any style of yoga.
 The main components of any Hatha yoga class are: postures (asanas), breathing techniques (pranayama), meditation, and self-reflection.
 In Hatha class, you move slowly and hold a pose for several breaths before you move onto the next pose.
 Benefits: stress reduction, reduced depression symptoms, muscle and joint strength and flexibility, improvement in core muscle strength and balance (it’s possible even in 21 days, according to a 2016 study).